jessegranger/game-102/README.md

 In most cases, you can think of the `percept` as the output of a range finder that can be set to look for certain things (opponents, the ball, the sidelines, etc), but can only describe it's output in this normalized octant resolution.

+After the Impulse reduces the world to a perception, it sends that perception to `react()` which returns a Float64Array(4).

+Each element of the reaction is interpreted as the probability of pressing a key, and a weighted coin is flipped.

+So, if `react() == [ .75 .15 .00 .50 ]`, this means a 75% chance of pressing the Up key, 15% chance of Right, 0% chance of Down, and 50% chance of Left.
+Does not sum to 1.0, each key is evaluated independently.

+Once the reaction's uncertainty is reduced, the final reaction from a single impulse will be like: `[1 0 0 1]`.

+The Brain just uses a numerical 'or' operation to combine reactions right now (so a "respond to every impulse" strategy).
+This is obviously naive and produces stutter steps of indecision and some other things that while clearly not optimal, add some variety and arc to the game.